 33 Buckets Sensor Development

 In collaboration with non-profit, 33 Buckets, this team is developing an autonomous residual chlorine sensor that utilizes electrochemistry to monitor chlorine levels in water.
 The sensor will be used as part of a chlorination system to support the disinfection of water in Peru.
 Water is essential to life and many communities in South America do not have access to a reliable source of clean water.
 The most common method of killing e.coli and other bacteria is through chlorine disinfection.
-The challenge is measuring the residual chlorine amount in the water; because too much or too little can get the community and children sick.
-The placement of the sensor or sensors in the community is another challenge to ensure the water is drinkable throughout the community.
-The solution is to make electrochemical, chlorine sensor that is more cost effective than any other product currently on the market.
-We have made one sensor in past semesters was a proof of concept.
-The sensor will continue to be tested this semester to see if any other variables may have any effect on the readings.
-We are in the process of finalizing the part list to make a second prototype.
-The team has also started researching maps of the communities in order to determine the placement of the sensors.
+The challenge is measuring the residual chlorine amount in the water—too much or too little can get the community and children sick.
+The placement of sensors in the community is another challenge to ensure the water is drinkable throughout the community.
+The solution is to make an electrochemical chlorine sensor that is more cost effective than any other product currently on the market.
+An initial and second prototype of a sensor was created in past semesters as a proof of concept, along with a PVC housing unit.
+This semester the team will undergo in depth testing to calibrate and measure the accuracy of the second prototype.
+The team has also started researching the most effective area to place the sensor in a water treatment process.